Selling a business – 4 more myths

 It is hard for potential buyers to understand why any business owner would want to sell a healthy and profitable business, so having your reasons prepared can help you provide much needed clarity.
 Building trust and confidence with buyers is key to the successful sale of a business, and any potential buyers will want to know that there isn't something secretly wrong with the business that is forcing you to sell.

 When it comes to the reasons why a business owner would want to sell, there are a number of fairly common ones that we find most people have.
 You can find out what they are by reading our article on why business owners sell their businesses.

 Really understanding the reasons that you want to sell your business is key to finding the right buyer, business valuation, and best deal structure for you, so it is important to be honest with both yourself as well as any prospective buyers.

 3) I have to leave the company after the sale.

-This comes back to your reasons for sale and the deal structure agreed.
-Although many company owners want a complete exit from the business, in many cases it is beneficial for both buyer and seller if the sell wishes to stay on and continue to play a vital role in running the business.
+Although some company owners want a complete exit from the business, in many cases it is beneficial for both buyer and seller if the business owner wishes to stay on and continue to play a vital role in running the business.
 No-one knows the business better than the person who has successfully run it, right?

-4) They don't know how to run a business
+4) They don't know how to run a business.

 Many business owners assume that if they sell their company to financial investors that, while the buyer may have the money, they will not understand how the business works.